Americans spend $397 million on unused gym memberships annually

 The world is your gym

-Not only do roughly half of all Americans hit the gym at least once a week, but they also work out where they live, with 45.49% of Americans saying they use gym equipment at home, an increase of 19.2% compared to last year.
+Not only do roughly a quarter of all Americans hit the gym at least once a week, but they also work out where they live, with 45.49% of Americans saying they use gym equipment at home, an increase of 19.2% compared to last year.